walterfreeman/ast101/climate-change.md

 * This has already caused the earth to warm by about 1C
 * This warming effect is amplified in the Arctic due to the feedback between melting ice and the increased absorption of sunlight
 * This will change local climate patterns and cause sea levels to rise, greatly disrupting life for many people and ecological communities
-* Warming of about 2C is likely to happen no matter what
+* Warming of about 1.5C is likely to happen even with immediate drastic action
-* Depending on how quickly we act to mitigate CO2 emissions, we may be in store for warming of up to 5-7C over the next century
+* Depending on how quickly we continue to act to mitigate CO2 emissions, we may be in store for warming of up to 5C over the next century
 * The overwhelming scientific consensus supports this picture; the only serious dispute is in the details.